etranos/regional_trade_hyperlinks/paper/submission2/author_response.md

 **It is stated that, “Our underpinning hypothesis is that trade leaves behind digital breadcrumbs (Rabari and Storper 2014), which can be effectively utilised to predict interregional trade flows”.
 I think it would be useful to revise this to PHYSICAL trade leaves behind digital breadcrumbs” it might be useful to even further clarify that these breadcrumbs can be used to reconstruct a proxy to those physical trade linkages, rather than predict them.
 I think the difference here is that one is a representation of another phenomenon, where as a prediction usually relates to some kind of model based on other phenomena.**

-We have now amended abovementioned sentence as per the below.
+We have now amended the above-mentioned sentence as per the below.
 We do understand the *proxy* point, but as we are not just building a proxy variable, so opted towards using the verb *capture* in the below.

 > Our underpinning hypothesis is that physical trade leaves behind digital breadcrumbs (Rabari and Storper 2014), which can be effectively utilised to capture interregional trade flows, which are both important for regional policies and also very difficult to observe.